Ahh the Underestimated, under appreciated, gem of a bike that is the Rogue Echo.

 So, you can probably imagine how people were pretty skeptical when this new "wonder-bike" launched.
 Initially, most people (myself included) thought that it was probably a gimmick.

-Interestingly enough, while shopping, I saw that they also retailed the Assault Air Bike and the Elite model alongside the Echo.
+Interestingly enough, while shopping, I saw that they also retailed the Assault Air Bike and the Elite model alongside their own Echo bike.

 Here's why the Rogue Echo bike was on my radar (and ultimately, why I bought it)